Financial Aid Satisfactory Academic Progress Policy

 The Financial Aid Office will notify students who have Financial Aid Satisfactory Academic Progress compliance issues via the Financial Aid Portal and via the student's FAFSA email address as soon as the Satisfactory Academic Progress is completed at the end of each quarter (Satisfactory Academic Progress information is typically available on the Financial Aid Portal approximately 5 business days after the last day of classes).
 At the end of a quarter, if a student has concerns about their Satisfactory Academic Progress status they should monitor their Financial Aid Portal account.
 If the student is terminated from financial aid eligibility and wants to re-establish financial aid eligibility the student must submit a Petition for Reinstatement of Aid prior to the start of the quarter for which the student is requesting reinstatement of their aid, SO TIMING IS CRITICAL.
 Students who are submitting a Reinstatement Petition should register for a maximum of 10 credits for the quarter for which they are requesting reinstatement of their financial aid.

-The Financial Aid Director will review and process all Financial Aid Reinstatement Petitions.
 The Financial Aid Director will use the Financial Aid Advisory Committee as a resource for determining if Petitions for Reinstatement of Financial Aid for students who are already on Financial Aid Probation should be approved and for other Petitions with unusual circumstances for which the Director determines the guidance of the Committee is appropriate.
-The Financial Aid Advisory Committee meets on the second day of classes each quarter.
+The Financial Aid Advisory Committee meets on or before the second day of classes each quarter.
 Financial Aid Petition for Reinstatement decisions are final and cannot be appealed.

 A student who does not meet minimum cumulative Satisfactory Academic Progress standards will be placed on Financial Aid Warning status for the following quarter (unless the student is already on Financial Aid Warning status or the student has not successfully completed any cumulative program credits).
 During the quarter that the student is on Financial Aid Warning status the student will be eligible to receive Federal financial aid awards.